 Skip to main content

 An Individual Taxpayer Identification Number (ITIN) is a 9-digit number issued by the IRS to individuals that have an income tax filing requirement but are not eligible to receive a Social Security Number (SSN).
 ITINs expire five calendar years after issue.
-University Tax Services assists both students and suppliers in navigating the ITIN application process which involves submission of paperwork and an in person interview.

-Suppliers should review the Considerations for Suppliers section of this page for timing information.
 Jump to a topic using the Table of Contents button to the right.

 Assistance with Application